amonroym99/uva-applied-ml/docs/index.rst

 ===================================
 Author: Alejandro Monroy

 Welcome!
-This repository includes tutorials to learn the basics of machine learning using Python and scikit-learn, as part of the [Applied Machine Learning](https://studiegids.uva.nl/xmlpages/page/2024-2025/zoek-vak/vak/119441) course of the [BSc Information Science](https://www.uva.nl/programmas/bachelors/informatiekunde/informatiekunde.html)at UvA.
+This repository includes tutorials to learn the basics of machine learning using Python and scikit-learn, as part of the Applied Machine Learning course of the BSc Information Science at the University of Amsterdam.

 .. note::